 - Open Windows Explorer or File Explorer (Windows 10), right-click on the (C:) drive, choose "Properties" and click on "Disk Cleanup" (General tab).

-2 If you have more than one drive, then select the drive where Windows is installed on (if not already selected) and click on "OK".
+2. If you have more than one drive or partition, then select the drive (partition) where Windows is installed (if not already selected) and click on "OK".